 I have always been fascinated with how children think and express themselves.
-I admire how zen babies are--they have no past and can only respond in the moment.
-I will never forgot the experience of being a child myself - small and vulnerable and in need of encouragement - with a deep desire to be listened to and taken seriously.
-When my niece was born, I absolutely fell in love with her, which put me back in touch with my deep desire to be a mother.
+I love babies and toddlers move, how they babble and start to talk, and especially how they look at you.
+I love that they have no past and can only respond in the moment.
+I will never forget the experience of being a child myself - small and vulnerable and in need of encouragement - with a deep desire to be listened to and taken seriously.
+When my niece was born, I absolutely fell in love with her, and I have no doubt it will be love at first sight for me.

-I intend to plant the seeds for a fulfilling and adventurous life for my child.
-I want him or her to feel good about themselves, to feel unconditionally loved, and to have the freedom to explore their potential.
-I also plan to raise my child in the Jewish faith.
-Having a religious education taught me to treat others with kindness, the way that I want to be treated.
+I intend to plant the seeds for a fulfilling and adventurous life.
+I want the child in my care to feel good about themselves, to feel unconditionally loved, and to have the freedom to explore their potential.

 If the right man comes along, I will make sure that he will be a great father to my child.
 I am happy by myself, and I will be happier in my own family with my child.

 I come from a very hardworking family.
-Although my parents were of modest means, they always valued hard work.
-My father was a teacher, my mother worked part time, and my retired grandmother lived with us.
+Although my parents were of modest means, they valued hard work.
+My father was a teacher, and my grandmother, who had been a beautician in Romania and Israel, lived with us.
 I followed their example, putting myself through college and graduate school, and starting my business soon after graduating.

 Me as a teenager in Wildwood, NJ